ahmetcdincer/django-skills/README.md

 # django-skills

-A Claude Code skill that teaches Django best practices through wrong vs. correct code examples.
-Covers 27 topics and 213 sub-topics, from project structure to deployment.
+A Claude Code skill and agent for Django best practices.
+Covers 27 topics and 213 sub-topics through wrong vs. correct code examples — from project structure to deployment.

 When installed, Claude Code automatically applies these patterns when working on Django projects — writing better queries, avoiding N+1 problems, using correct field types, following security best practices, and more.